-3. How does your team set goals?
+3. How do your teams set goals?

-According to Dweck, the way your team sets goals can have an impact on their mindset at work.
-Her research shows that people with fixed mindsets are more likely to set performance goals rather than learning goals.
-While this may not sound so bad, the problem is that people with a fixed mindset are more likely to create performance approach or performance avoidance goals.
-Setting learning goals, on the other hand, focuses an employee on taking on new challenges, experimenting, effort and, ultimately, improvement.
+According to Dweck, the way teams set goals can have an impact on their mindset.
+Her research shows that people with fixed mindsets are more likely to set performance goals as opposed to development goals.
+While this may not seem shocking, performance related goals are more closely tied to things people are already good at.
+On the other hand by setting learning goals, employees take on new challenges, experiment, and grow.

-4. Is your feedback helping or hurting your team?
+4. Is feedback helping or hurting?